Gallelee/CISC3140Lab3/README.md

     "TableName" : "BCSquirrels"

     }
+    ```

-    - squirrel_id is the only required attribute and is a string.
+Squirrel_id is the only required attribute and is a string.
 Other attributes can be added as needed.

 ### UPDATE
+"/squirrels" - this is the enpoint to update a squirrel.

+_Note:_ The request body must follow this syntax:

+    ```json
+    {
+        "Key": {
+            "squirrel_id": "0200"
+        },
+        "TableName": "BCSquirrels",
+        "AttributeUpdates": {
+            "age":{
+                "Action": "PUT",
+                "Value": "juvenile"
+            }
+        }
+    }
+    ```

 ### DELETE